-Caring for your aging parents can seem like a daunting task.
-It involves understanding and making decisions about services and options that most of us know little about.
+Caring for your aging parents seems like a daunting task.
+It involves making decisions about long-term care services and options that most of us know little about.

-Older adult law, sometimes called "elder law," is a specialized area of law focusing on legal issues for adults over age 65.
+Elder law, sometimes called "older adult law," is a specialized area of law focusing on legal issues for adults over age 65.

-Currently, as many as one in four adults is primarily responsible for caring for their older adult parent, and the number is expected to increase in the future.
-You must begin planning as soon as possible and not put it off.
-This article looks in-depth at how to approach long-term care for aging parents.
+As many as one in four adults are responsible for caring for their older adult parent.
+Experts expect this number to increase in the future.
+It is important to start planning as soon as possible.
+This article provides an in-depth look at how to approach long-term care planning for elderly parents.

 - Discussing Long-Term Care

 - Assessing Medical Needs

 - Planning Ahead Financially

 - Timeline of Older Adult Care (4 Steps)